New nuclear fusion reactor design may be a breakthrough

 - A new paper describes how permanent magnets can be used on stellarators to control the flow of super-hot plasma.

-The promise of nuclear fusion generators is tantalizing: By harnessing the power of the same atomic process that powers our sun, we may someday be able to generate virtually unlimited amounts of clean energy.
+The promise of nuclear fusion is tantalizing: By utilizing the same atomic process that powers our sun, we may someday be able to generate virtually unlimited amounts of clean energy.

 But while fusion reactors have been around since the 1950s, scientists haven't been able to create designs that can produce energy in a sustainable manner.
 Standing in the way of nuclear fusion are politics, lack of funding, concerns about the power source, and potentially insurmountable technological problems, to name a few roadblocks.
 Today, the nuclear fusion reactors we have are stuck at the prototype stage.